jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ### Design Notes

- - Depicts the ship Expedition 33 departs from Lumiere in.
+ - Depicts the ship Expedition 33 departs from Lumière in.
 Modeled on Adrestia.

 ## Expedition Map